DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

-For exchanging the **encrypted files** and **encryption/decryption passwords** make sure to use a secure service - something that has E2E encrypion... or at least it markets itself that way.
+For exchanging the **encrypted files** and **encryption/decryption passwords** make sure to use a secure service - something that has E2E encryption... or at least it markets itself that way.

 Here are some of the unsecure channels: